 Another good time is before an evening meal.

 Make sure your child’s reading book goes wherever your child goes during the school holiday.

 At the same time, ditch the idea of them taking a screen with them.

-Plus don’t let them at your smart phone!
+Plus, don’t let them play on your smartphone!

 Waiting at the bus stop… whip out the book and have a quick read.

 Take five minutes out in the playground… grab that book!